New Member Orientation

 Performances - None at the present moment.
 Until further notice - If any.

 - You must earn your place to sing at public performances.
-The directors will let you know if you are ready to perform with the full choir in concert.
+The director will let you know if you are ready to perform with the full choir in concert.
 You should not assume because you are rehearsing that you will be asked to perform.

 - Costumes - If you are new make sure you know what the dress requirements are for performances.
 It may vary depending on the venue and the time of year.
 Ask your section leaders.
 Currently we are wearing black slacks, black long sleeve collared shirts, black shoes and socks.
 You will be provided with ties (men) and scarves (women).